-The COVID-19 pandemic has reinforced the limits of relying on face-to-face communication, and has also demonstrated the importance of having a digital communication platform in place to connect with workers.
+The COVID-19 pandemic has reinforced the limits of relying on face-to-face communication, and demonstrated the importance of having a digital communication platform in place to connect with workers.
 The ‘new normal’ is about changing how we live and interact with others, including how we adhere to new laws and regulations.
 Communicating and listening to workers effectively is key to implementing these changes.

 As the journey to establish the ‘new normal’ begins, employers reflect on successful tools and strategies used during the emergency and formulate strategies for moving forward.
 Team members who a year ago had been hesitant to implement WOVO, now see the urgency.
 Gauri Sharma, Operational Development Manager at Shahi Exports, says “Managers have come to me and said, ‘we need an effective communication system now… tools like WOVO are going to be the future of how communication is done in factories.’”

 Whether workers have stayed on-site throughout the emergency or were sent home, Labor Solutions clients around the world report a huge uptick in WOVO utilization.
 Both factory management and workers quickly turned to WOVO to stay in touch.
 Workers were able to voice their concerns, ask questions and get answers about topics important to them.
 This quick and comprehensive utilization of the WOVO tool by workers allowed management to quickly identify and address leading concerns and causes of stress.